Mariamsherin01/Module-5/Multiple Inheritance.md

 resident1.showName()
 resident1.showAge()
 if resident1.getpercent() > 75:
-    print("Eligible for Module Exam")
+    print("Eligible for Placement")
 else:
-    print("Not Eligible for Module Exam")
+    print("Not Eligible for Placement")